 Cal-Maine Foods managed to sell over 12 billion eggs in 2020.
-How do you think they managed to process so many eggs with minimal wastage?
+How do you think they managed to process so many eggs with minimal waste?

 The answer lies in robotics.
 They’re handling crucial aspects like sorting, case packaging, cartoning, and more.

-Our toy friends are transforming every step of the supply chain - right from agriculture to food delivery.
+Every step of the supply chain is being tranformed - right from agriculture to food delivery.
 And it’s not just eggs that robots are helping.
-There are cakes, juice boxes, milk cartons, and more.
+There are pies, juice pouches, snack bags, cracker cartons and more.

 We have the answers to three basic questions related to food packaging robots.
 Who knows, you might become a staunch robot case packing proponent by the end of this.

 That is an important question to ask.
 Assembly lines are doing many things by themselves, so why make the switch to robotics?

 There are four significant reasons why robots are causing ripples in the food packaging world.